syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 ### CurrentItem vs SelectedItem

-The TreeView gets the selected item by using the `SelectedItem` properties.
+The TreeView gets the selected item by using the [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectedItem) and [CurrentItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_CurrentItem) properties.
 Both `SelectedItem` and `CurrentItem` return the same data object when selecting a single item.
 When selecting more than one item, the `SelectedItem` property returns the first selected item, and the `CurrentItem` property returns the last selected item.

 ## Select an entire row

 By default, the selection starts from the indent level only.
-You can select the full row by enabling the `FullRowSelect` property.
+You can select the full row by enabling the [FullRowSelect](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_FullRowSelect) property.
 By setting the `FullRowSelect` to `true` the selection spans the width of tree view control.

 {% tabs %}
 {% highlight xaml %}